chenasraf/chenasraf.github.io/_posts/2019-03-22-flutter-tutorial-creating-a-wheel-spinner-widget.md

 1. Create a stateful widget
 2. Use `GestureDetector` to detect scroll gestures for us, and update the callbacks appropriately.

+*This post assumes you have some experience with Flutter and understand basic Widget composition and basic state management.*

 ## Step 1: Create the Widget

 We'll start basic.
 We have one base stateful widget, which will hold everything.